choeffer/360pibot/docs/examples.rst

 360° High-Speed Servos `360_data_sheet`_ back to zero to stop both wheels.
 This might be needed e.g. if a script raises an exception and stops executing before setting the speed of the servos back to zero.
-In this case, the servos will continue rotating with the last set speed, until the speed is set again.
+In this case, the servos will continue rotating with the last set speed, until the before set speed is changed again.
 This example is included as ``emergency_stop.py`` in the root of the git repository.

 .. code-block:: python